Our Top 10 Trailing Houseplants

 Ways to Style Your Trailing Plants

-With trailing indoor plants, you can create a jungle look by simply popping them on a high shelf or hanging them from the ceiling using a plant hanger.
-Or why not make a real statement and follow the Insta trend by hanging them from a stylish ladder?
+With our top 10 trailing houseplants, you can create a jungle look by simply popping them on a high shelf or hanging them from the ceiling using a plant hanger.
+Or why not make a real statement and follow the Insta trend by hanging your trailing indoor plants from a stylish ladder?

 We’d suggest hanging your trailing plants at different heights to create the perfect indoor jungle look.
 Our natural Macramé Plant Hangers are the ideal choice to hang your trailing plants from any corner of your room.
 They’re handwoven by talented artisans using sustainable cotton and eucalyptus, with intricate knotting details for an ornate look.

 We think allowing your trailing plants to hang as they grow is the perfect way to show them off and admire them.
 Before long, they become a focal point in your chosen room, changing up the space in one simple step.
 You can even train them to climb across an archway or door frame.
 Give it a try – you won’t regret it, we promise!

 We love chatting to you about your trailing beauties and answering your questions.
 So, here are answers to some of the most common trailing plant FAQs we get here at Team TLB.
 If you still have questions about any of our top 10 trailing houseplants, feel free to get in touch.
 We’d love to hear from you.